A CLI tool and an API for fetching data from Twitter for free!

 Rettiwt-API can be used with or without logging in to Twitter.
 As such, the two authentication strategies are:

-'guest' authentication (without logging in) grants access to the following resources/actions:
+'Guest' authentication (without logging in) grants access to the following resources/actions:

-'user' authentication (logging in) grants access to the following resources/actions:
+'User' authentication (logging in) grants access to the following resources/actions:

 By default, Rettiwt-API uses 'guest' authentication.
 If however, access to the full set of resources is required, 'user' authentication can be used.
 This is done by using the cookies associated with your Twitter/X account, and encoding them into an API_KEY

 for convenience.
-For getting the said API_KEY
+The said API_KEY

 Get Key